opstree/central-github-actions/README.md

-# central-github-actions
+## Central GitHub Actions
-A GitHub action repository to hold all standard actions used by Opstree
+A GitHub action repository to hold all standard actions used by Opstree.